robtucker/flexbox-lite/README.md

 align-baseline     // => align-items: baseline;
 ```

-These classes are also applied to the container div and affect ALL child elements.
+These classes are also applied to the container div and affect all child elements.

-If you wish to specify custom vertical alignment for individual child elements then apply the more specific "align-self" class to the child element:
+If you wish to specify custom vertical alignment for individual child elements then apply the "align-self" class to the child element:

 ```
 align-self-start        // => align-self: flex-start;